QuesmaOrg/quesma/docs/eap-docs.md

     * For Kibana user, this means that Data View cannot contain multiple indices backed up by different data sources.
     * For Elasticsearch API user, this means that you cannot perform queries like `GET /data_a,data_b/_search`, where `data_a` is in Elasticsearch and `data_b` is ClickHouse table.
 * Specific types of aggregation queries are not supported, e.g. [pipeline aggregations](https://www.elastic.co/guide/en/elasticsearch/reference/8.11/search-aggregations-pipeline.html) or geo-type aggregations.
+* A single Quesma container can process 50 concurrent HTTP requests.
+More requests would receive an HTTP 429 status code.

 ## List of supported endpoints

 Quesma supports a subset of Elasticsearch API endpoints.